LeonAndrade/LeonAndrade/README.md

 Brazilian, from Rio de Janeiro, living in Curitiba.

+Intrigued about entropy, information and complexity.

-Fascinated about the power of computation in our lives.
+Fascinated about the role of computation in our lives.

-Curious about entropy, information and evolution.
+Working as Data Analyst, learning more about Data Engineering, CloudOps and Blockchain.

 I believe that computational thinking and data literacy are fundamental to understand the world we are building.

-Working as Data Analyst, learning more about Data Engineering and CloudOps.